-The Journal of Eastern Townships Studies is a bilingual, multidisciplinary, referred journal published by the Eastern Townships Resource Centre (ETRC).
+The Journal of Eastern Townships Studies (JETS) is a refereed journal published by the Eastern Townships Resource Centre (ETRC).
 JETS is indexed in the Canadian Periodical Index, Canadian Index and CBCA.
-The journal is accessible online in Micromedias’s CBCA Fulltext database and Information Access Company’s Canadian Periodical Index database.
+The journal is accessible online in Micromedia’s CBCA Fulltext database, Information Access Company’s Canadian Periodical Index database, and EBSCO Publishing’s America: History & Life with Full Text collection.

 Religious Freedom, Gender Equality and the Secular State